Getting a current account with bad credit

 Opening a standard current account means that a credit check will be run on you.
 If it comes back and shows that you don’t fit that particular bank’s criteria, then your application could be rejected.
 Perhaps you’ve defaulted on past loans and credit or even have a CCJ (county court judgement) against you.
 If it happens, it can be a horrible feeling, but take heart knowing that you aren’t the first and you certainly won’t be the last person to ever be turned away from getting a regular bank account due to bad credit.

-If this happens, then you can opt for a basic account – these will give you similar but not all the same features as a standard account.
+If this happens, then you can opt for a basic bank account – these will give you similar but not all the same features as a standard account.
 Banks will differ slightly over what they offer, but on the whole, this is what you can expect from a basic account.

 Features you’ll get